 I was once told that you’re only a true Belizean if you speak Kriol.
 It’s the first thing you’ll hear when you arrive in Belize—the accent, the intonation, and the sentences that chop away at articles and verbs.
-Creole or Kriol is the lingua franca here.
-Like most patois tongues in the Caribbean, it has its roots in the days of slavery, when the workers in mahogany camps were exposed to English and mixed it with their own West African dialects, hence the choppy grammar and the borrowed English words.
+Kriol, or Creole, is the lingua franca here.
+Like most patois tongues in the Caribbean, it has its roots in the days when the enslaved workers in mahogany camps were exposed to English and mixed it with their own West African dialects, hence the choppy grammar and the borrowed English words.

 Basic Phrases in Belizean Kriol

 - Weh di gaan an? — What’s up?

 - Weh yuh naym? — What’s your name?